Nikolai Putyatin

-Prince Nikolai Abramovich Putyatin (Николай Абрамович Путятин), also romanized Putiatin, Puttiatin or Poutiatine (16 May 1749 – 13 January 1830) was a philanthropist, philosopher and eccentric personality from the Rurikid dynasty.
+Prince Nikolai Abramovich Putyatin (Николай Абрамович Путятин), also romanized Putiatin, Puttiatin or Poutiatine (16 May 1749 – 13 January 1830) was a philanthropist, philosopher, and eccentric personality from the Rurikid dynasty.

 Life

 Born in Kiev, Prince Putyatin joined the Russian army early in his life.
 After having to oversee a brutal punishment as an officer, he left the service.
 He learned about architecture and garden arts, and contributed to the Gardens of Tsarskoye Selo.
 His talent and technical skills earned him a supervising position for public buildings at the court in Saint Petersburg.
 He was later promoted to Kammerherr and Geheimrat at the imperial court.

 There he met and fell in love with Elisabeth von Sievers, the daughter of the court's chamberlain Karl von Sievers.
 Her husband was the influential Russian governor Jacob Johann von Sievers, a relative and protégé of her father.
 The long-lasting love affair culminated in 1778 into a scandal at the court, followed by her divorce and marriage to Putyatin.

 Elisabeth von Sievers had three daughters: Cathinca (born 1770), Benedicta (born 1773) and Elisabeth (born 1776).
 Her divorce allowed her only to keep Benedicta with her.
 It is likely that the new couple had to commit to keep the new marriage free of new children, as new legitimate heirs would have endangered the heritage of the two daughters, who remained with Jacob Johann von Sievers.
 The couple and Benedicta left the Russian court and traveled several years throughout Europe.

 In 1797 the family settled in Kleinzschachwitz near Dresden.
 It was there, that the prince built, based on his own plans, his "Chaumière", an extravagant villa with 16 balconies, a minarett-like tower, many swings and a gondola in the gardens.
 The place with its highly decorated park, full of grottos and ruins, was open to the public and known beyond the region.

 Putyatin rests, along with his wife († 1818) and stepdaughter († 1799), in a self-designed mausoleum in Dessau.
 Considering the date of her birth and the loving poems dedicated to Benedicta, she could very well have been his (secret) daughter.

 Putyatin's only heir was Gottlob Wassily von Freymann (born October 18, 1780, in St. Petersburg).
 Freymann was raised an orphan, supported by the prince.
 Among other things, Putyatin bought him the Rittergut Großzschachwitz, a noble seat close to the Chaumière. - The heritage was greatly reduced due to the earlier transfer of the mother's possessions to the daughters and gifts to the servants.
 The paperwork that Putyatin left behind, convinced Freymann that he was in fact the couple's son.
 Putyatin was unable to share this with him during his lifetime.
 The prince suffered greatly unter this, but felt bound by his word of honor.

-Prince Putyatin is still remembered in Dresden as a generous, free thinking, lovable eccentric personality.
+Prince Putyatin is still remembered in Dresden as a generous, free thinking, lovable and eccentric personality.
 In 1997 a monument was dedicated to him in Kleinzschachwitz.